Corporate Governance

 (Policy)

-The Nomination Committee, chaired by an outside director, deliberates on this matter and resolves the matter at a meeting of the Board of Directors.
+The Nomination Committee, chaired by an external director, deliberates on this matter and resolves the matter at a meeting of the Board of Directors.

 <Corporate Auditor>